adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

 You'll notice the use of nested fieldsets.
-We have to use nested fieldsets to give context to which seat belongs to which class: first class or economy.
-The way in which we've asked for information before this step, has influenced the complexity of this screen.
-That is, we didn't ask users how they want to travel, and therefore we need to present all this information on this screen.
+The nested fieldsets indicates which seat belongs to which class (first class or economy).
+The manner in which we've asked for information increased the complexity of choosing a seat.
+That is, we didn't ask users how they want to travel, and therefore we need to capture that here.

-If, for example, we asked users how they wanted to travel beforehand, we could simplify the experience drastically.
-The added friction upfront, drastically improves things later.
-In doing so, there is no need to present so many seats, and there is no need for the nested fieldset and the added confusion that may bring to screen reader users.
+If, for example, we asked users how they wanted to travel beforehand, we could simplify the experience.
+The added friction upfront, significantly improves things later.
+In doing so, there is no need to present as many seats, and there is no need for the nested fieldset and the added confusion that may bring to screen reader users.

 To mitigate this extra, albeit tiny bit of friction we can use smart defaults (as discussed in chapter 2) by simply marking *economy* by default.
 After all, this is the most common choice for users.
 Here's how the simplified experience looks: